 Start with a clean and minimal install of a Linux system.
-DevStack attempts to support the two latest LTS releases of Ubuntu, the latest/current Fedora version, CentOS/RHEL 8, OpenSUSE and openEuler.
+DevStack attempts to support the two latest LTS releases of Ubuntu, the latest/current Fedora version, CentOS/RHEL 8 and OpenSUSE.

 If you do not have a preference, Ubuntu 20.04 (Focal Fossa) is the most tested, and will probably go the smoothest.